-In addition to the SAL process, developing an MCL includes considerations of best available treatment technologies, treatment affordability especially for small water systems, and the qualitative and quantitative benefits and costs of the rule.
+In addition to the SAL process, developing an MCL includes considering the best available treatment technologies, treatment affordability-especially for small watersystems, and the qualitative and quantitative benefits and costs of the proposed rule.

-State Board of Health Actions
+State Board of Health (board) Actions

-- The Board will consider the Department's finding and recommendation to adopt a state MCL.
-If the Board decides to adopt a state MCL, the Board will follow the rulemaking procedures under the Administrative Procedures Act. - A federal MCL supersedes a SAL. - A federal MCL supersedes a state MCL if it is more stringent than the state MCL. - If EPA adopts a federal MCL for which the board has adopted a SAL or state MCL, the department will evaluate the federal MCL to determine if the standard is more or less protective of human health than the SAL or state MCL. - Upon the department's determination that the federal MCL is less protective of public health, the board may take one of the following actions: - Retain the state MCL; or - Replace the state SAL with a more stringent state MCL using the process in subsection (6) of section 315 in the rule.
+- The board will consider the Department's finding and recommendation to adopt a state MCL.
+If the board decides to adopt a state MCL, they will follow the rulemaking procedures under the Administrative Procedures Act. - A federal MCL supersedes a SAL. - A federal MCL supersedes a state MCL if it is more stringent than the state MCL. - If EPA adopts a federal MCL for which the board has adopted a SAL or state MCL, the department will evaluate the federal MCL to determine if the standard is more or less protective of human health than the SAL or state MCL. - If the federally adopted MCL is less stringent than a SAL or state MCL, the board may take one of the following actions: - Adopt the federal MCL; or - Adopt a state MCL, at least as stringent as the federal MCL, using the process in subsections 246-290-315(6) and (7).